Lynn Hershman Leeson: Agent Ruby

-In 2002, Leeson created the "Agent Ruby" as part of an expansion on the film Teknolust (2002).
-Since that time Agent Ruby has conversed with online users, which has shaped her memory, knowledge, and moods.
-In 2013 the SFMOMA presented Lynn Hershman Leeson: The Agent Ruby Files.
-This digital and analog presentation reinterprets dialogues drawn from the decade-long archive of text files of Agent Ruby's conversations with online users and reflects on technologies, recurrent themes, and patterns of audience engagement.
+Hershman Leeson created the "Agent Ruby" website as a companion to her 2002 film Teknolust.
+Agent Ruby used artificial intelligence to hold conversations with online users.
+These conversations shaped Agent Ruby's memory, knowledge, and moods.
+In 2013 the SFMOMA presented Lynn Hershman Leeson: The Agent Ruby Files, a digital and analog presentation which reinterpreted dialogues drawn from the decade-long archive of text files of Agent Ruby's conversations with online users to reflect on technologies, recurrent themes, and patterns of audience engagement.